 Note: you'll notice that

-Tv which will map to the correct category that we added to NVBGet previously.
+Category has Radarr.
+If you are setting up Sonarr, you need to make it Sonarr which will map to the correct category that we added to NZBGet previously.

 Test it and if successful, click Save.

 That's it!
-You've setup your Usenet indexer and download client.
+You've setup your Usenet indexer and Usenet download client.

 Testing it out

-Add and Search for movie.
-After a few seconds, you should see your new movie start downloading in NZBGet:
+Add and Search.
+After a few seconds, you should see your new media file start downloading in NZBGet:

-After the download has complete, NZBGet will move the movie to the
+After the download has complete, NZBGet will move the file to the

-/downloads/completed/movies directory.
-Sonarr will then copy the file over to your
+/downloads/completed/radarr directory.
+Radarr will then copy the file over to your

-Media file automatically.
-You can then open up your Plex server, refresh your library and watch your new content!
+Media directory automatically.
+You can then open up your Plex server, refresh your library and watch your new media content!